 The Money Talk

 I started questioning friends with kids in college.
 Having gotten enough varying answers to make my head spin, I decided we needed a family meeting.
 First family rule; I will not pay for alcohol.
 I am not sticking my head in the sand and pretending kids won’t go out and drink, but I don’t have to pay for it either.
 They can use their summer earnings for that stuff.
 Books and school supplies were to go on my credit card (which was also there for emergencies.)
 Food, depending on whether your student has a meal plan, lives in an apartment (even on campus) may vary.
-We chose to go with Garnet Bucks (averaging about $100 a month), which can be used in dining halls, campus restaurants, and grocery stores; as well as give her an additional allowance of $75 a week.
+We chose to go with Dining Dollars which roll over and lasts until they leave the university and can be used in dining halls, campus restaurants, and grocery stores (averaging about $100 a month); as well as give her an additional allowance of $75 a week.
 How did we come up with this number?
 Basically, after polling other parents whose students also didn’t have a meal plan, but had a kitchen, $75 was right in the middle of the census.
 Some dorms do require a meal plan (hers did not), so numbers would have to be adjusted.
 In addition, some girls belong to sororities, which have dues that provide meals (but usually not on weekends).
 Our daughter ate lunch at her sorority house regularly.
 If our daughter chooses to use her allowance up on pedicures and sushi, then peanut butter and jelly can help to balance her budget.
 The point here is that we are not looking for our daughter to suffer (I assure you she has never endured any sort of agonizing hardship), but rather to learn to budget her money.
-It is our goal to not have to support her after college and optimistic this may ease her into that realm.
+It is our goal to not have to support her after college and feel optimistic this may ease her into that realm.

 Frugal, an Excellent Option

-Did you know that a peanut butter and jelly sandwich on whole wheat bread is a complete and ideal meal and cost efficient too?
+Did you know that peanut butter and jelly sandwiches on whole-wheat bread are a complete and ideal meal and cost-efficient too?
 Even though jelly has sugar, the combination of peanut butter and bread provides protein, B vitamins, iron, and zinc.
 Honestly, it is a perfect, little meal.
 Athletes eat P, B & J regularly to give them energy.
 Possibly the best part is that it costs less than fifty cents per sandwich.
 There should be no guilt involved in reminding your students that if money is tight they can resort to P, B & J.

 Mention to your student to take a look around campus for free activities.
 There are many; as well as over 600 clubs at FSU.
 Getting involved in one or more almost guarantees things to do and ways to socialize.
 Often club activities are included in membership or are fairly priced.
 Game night is also a fun option.
 I was surprised to find board games mentioned when talking to students (that lived off campus).
 They explained that some nights it was fun to just stay in with a bunch of friends and play.
 Of course, I am sure some turned into drinking games.
 I am not condoning that; just sharing.

 Some students may even want to participate in a study to earn a little extra pocket change; although sometimes payment is in the form of a gift card too.
-Check out what studies are available here.
-Sign up using your FSU username and password here.
+Check out what studies are available.
+Sign up using your FSU username and password.